 The solid top is made of cedar, which will warm in tone over time.
 The sunburst, rustic finish makes this guitar stand out in beauty.

 This is a full-size, dreadnought-style guitar but has a slim neck, making it very comfortable to play.
 It doesn’t contain a tuner, but it tunes very precisely and stays in tune longer.

 One reviewer said this guitar sounds just as good as his more expensive guitars and another said it was a great instrument for his daughter to practice on.

-The maple top gives this guitar a rich, bright sound, and the guitar comes with electric pickups and a tuner.
+The maple top gives this guitar a rich, bright sound, this guitar comes with electric pickups with a tuner.